crozone/ipodloader2/README.md

 GNU GPL - see License.txt.
 For the licensing of the software/application, refer to the license that comes with the original/ported software.

-All code/scripts written by Keripo are licensed under GNU GPL - see License.txt.
-For the licensing of the software/application, refer to the license that comes with the original/ported software.